PSLmodels/blog/_posts/2021-06-14-demo-day-13-taxbrain-python-api.md

 The last feature I showed was TaxBrain's automated reports.
 TaxBrain uses saved results and an included report template to write a report summarizing the findings of your simulation.
 The reports include tables and figures similar to what you may find in similar write ups by the Joint Committee on Taxation or Tax Policy Center, and all you need is one line of code:

 ```python
 report(tb, name='Biden Proposal', outdir='biden', author='Anderson Frailey')
 ```

+The above code will save a PDF copy of the report in a directory called `biden` along with PNG files for each of the graphs created and the raw Markdown text used for the report, which you can then edit as needed if you would like to add content to the report that is not already included.

 There are of course downsides to using TaxBrain instead of Tax-Calculator directly.
 Specifically, it's more difficult, and sometimes impossible, to perform custom